KushtrimVisoka/kosovoelections/README.md

                              )
 ```

-    ## Downloading data for 2021 national, by candidate, at national level...
+    ## Downloading data for 2021 national assembly elections, by candidate, at national level...

 ``` r
 summary(data)